angular/angular-ja/aio-ja/content/guide/migration-localize.md

 The post-compilation inlining step is optional &mdash;for example during development or if the translations will be inlined at runtime.
 Therefore this global `$localize` must be available on the global scope at runtime.
 To make `$localize` available on the global scope, each application must now import the `@angular/localize/init` module.
-This has the side-effect of attaching a minimal implementation of `$localize` to the global scope.
+This has the side-effect of attaching a minimal implementation of `&dollar;localize` to the global scope.

 If this import is missing, you will see an error message like this: